Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 James Genus

 James Genus is one of the top bass players on the jazz scene and one of the rare few who can apply his masterful artistry to both the upright and the electric bass.
-Born in Hampton, Virginia, Genus began playing guitar at age 6 and switched to bass at age 13.
-He attended Virginia Commonwealth University, where he studied with pianist Ellis Marsalis.
-After graduation, he moved to New York and became one of the city’s most in-demand musicians.
-His first professional music experience was with the Blue Note band, Out of the Blue.
-Since then, Genus has performed and recorded with dozens of major jazz artists including Herbie Hancock, Roy Haynes, T.S.
-Monk, Chick Corea, Don Pullen, Horace Silver, Branford Marsalis, Bob James, Michel Camilo, Nat Adderley, Greg Osby, Benny Golson, Jon Faddis, Steps Ahead and the Brecker Brothers.
-He also has worked with renowned vocalists Anita Baker and Vanessa Williams, and the art-rock band Elysian Fields.
-Genus teaches at the Banff International Workshop in Jazz and Creative Music, presents bass clinics around the world, and is a member of the Saturday Night Live Band.
-He can be heard on the GRAMMY Award winning Daft Punk album Random Access Memories.
+Born in Hampton, Virginia, Genus began playing guitar at age six and switched to bass at age 13.
+His first professional experience was with the Blue Note band, Out of the Blue.
+Since then, Genus has performed and recorded with dozens of major jazz artists including Herbie Hancock, Anita Baker, Chick Corea, Horace Silver, Branford Marsalis, Greg Osby and Vanessa Williams.
+Genus presents bass clinics around the world and is a member of the Saturday Night Live Band.
+He can be heard on the GRAMMY Award-winning Daft Punk album Random Access Memories.

 Herbie Hancock